robolectric/robolectric/maven-quick-start.md

 #### No Android SDK path could be found.

+Set the `ANDROID_HOME` environment variable.

+-or-

-If Maven reports "No Android SDK path could be found." you need to tell Maven where to find Android by making your
-<code>~/.m2/settings.xml</code> file look something like this:
+Tell Maven where to find Android by making your `~/.m2/settings.xml` file look something like this:

 {% highlight xml %}
     <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"